White-IT-Solutions/TattooDirectory/docs/reference/commands.md

 npm run local:proxy:start
 ```

-**Notes:**
+**What it does:**

 - Starts HTTP-to-Lambda proxy on port 9001
+- Handles CORS preflight requests
+- Forwards API calls to Lambda RIE (port 9000)
+- Provides mock responses when Lambda unavailable

+**Required for:**

+- Contract testing
-- Required for contract tests and REST API access
+- REST API access from frontend
-- Automatically detects if already running
+- API testing with curl/Postman

 ---